GrahamLinagora/formaas/README.md

 1. Launch the Form Server API (https://github.com/linagora-open-paas/form-server-api) on http://localhost:3000.
 2. Launch the current application 'node server' or 'npm start'
 3. Open http://localhost:3001

+You can configure the application on ./config/config.js.

+TODO :

+- Constants on the client side coming from the server (especially the API URI).